turingschool-examples/viewing_party/README.md

 ## Installation

-1. To run this project locally, you will need ruby 5.2.6 and well as 2.7.2.
+1. To run this project locally, you will need ruby 2.7.2 and well as Rails 5.2.6.
 2. Get a free API Key at [www.themoviedb.org](https://www.themoviedb.org/documentation/api)
 3. Clone the repo
    ```sh